 Written by Natalia Bus | 14th October 2022

-THE ‘S’ WORD: EXPLODING THE SENSITIVITY IN COMMS & MARKETING
+THE ‘S’ WORD: THE PURSUIT OF SUSTAINABILITY IN BRAND MARKETING AND COMMS

 In the latest instalment of our Lab Leaders podcast, we welcome Walnut UNLIMITED’s Board Director, Dr. Cristina de Balanzo, and Research Director, Andreea Tarasescu.